How special counsel Mueller spent his money

 Share Now on:

-Since Robert Mueller’s appointment as special counsel in May 2017, one question that keeps being asked is: How much money is being spent on his investigation into Russian meddling in the 2016 U.S. election?
+Throughout Mueller’s two-year stint as special counsel, one question was asked repeatedly: How much money is being spent on his investigation?

-Discretionary funds used in independent investigations like Mueller’s are already appropriated for the explicit purpose of independent investigations.
+Funds used in independent investigations like Mueller’s are appropriated for the explicit purpose of independent investigations.

 Between May 2017 and last September, the office of the Special Counsel spent more than $25 million on the investigation.